“A Wikipedia article is a process, not a product.”

 It’s perhaps important to emphasize that while links from Wikipedia articles will matter little for your SEO campaigns, the articles themselves can contribute quite a lot to a brand’s digital PR efforts and, along with a PR company‘s media relations strategy (where market research will surely play a huge role), can make a significant difference in positioning a brand or increasing its digital visibility, especially when launching new products or services.

-Now that you’ve been introduced to the editing process and the pages associated with it, you’re all ready for the next installment in our series.
+Now that you’ve been introduced to the editing process and the pages associated with it, you’re all ready for the next instalment in our series.
 We’ll be talking about Wikipedia’s golden rules, and sure-fire ways to get yourself banned from editing.
 See you then!